index

 04 architecture/ ARCHITECTURE Design spec, ADRs

-05 notes/ NOTES Active development notes
+05 notes/ NOTES Legacy fleeting notes and pre-atomic working notes

 07 stories/ STORIES Vision and manifesto